Director: Gerry Strumpf, Ph.D.

 Parent and Family Orientation

-Parents and family members of new University of Maryland students are strongly encouraged to attend a one-day Parent and Family Orientation program specifically designed to introduce them to the academic, social, and cultural opportunities of the university, to better prepare them for the issues that are likely to affect their son(s) or daughter(s) throughout their matriculation at the University of Maryland, and provide them with numerous resources and information to help their student succeed inside and outside the classroom.
+Parents and family members of new University of Maryland students are strongly encouraged to attend a one-day Parent and Family Orientation program specifically designed to introduce them to the academic, social, and cultural opportunities of the university, to better prepare them for the issues that are likely to affect their students throughout their matriculation at the University of Maryland, and provide them with numerous resources and information to help their student succeed inside and outside the classroom.

 Terp Trips focus on the continuing transition of parents and family members.
 Offered to parents and family members on the second day of summer first year freshmen New Student Orientation programs only, these one-day programs combine a trip to an area attraction with a small group of other parents/family members and a campus faculty or staff host.